SIRREG001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute executes permissions to the owner of the file hello 6-multiple_permissions adds execute permissions to the owner, and the group owner and read permissions to other users to the file hello
-7-everybody adds execution permission to the owner, the group owner and other users to the file hello
+7-everybody adds execution permission to the owner, the group owner and other users to the file hello 8-James_Bond writes permission that set the file hello as follows: owner: no permission at all; group: no permission at all;  other users: all the permissions